-Home to the World Series Champion Washington Nationals and D.C.
-United professional soccer club’s new stadium, Audi Field, the neighborhood hosted 3.2 million people & 360 community events in 2019.
-In 2020 the neighborhood will welcome the Cherry Blossom Festival Petalpalooza, Punch Bowl Social and Atlas Brew Works.
+- Home to the 2019 World Series Champion Washington Nationals at Nationals Park and D.C.
+United at Audi Field, the neighborhood hosted 3.2 million visitors and 360 community events in 2019.
+This year, the professional teams will be rolling out two of the District’s first-ever sportsbooks.